Uncovering the hidden stories of Rome and the Vatican, one tale at a time.

 Do not be fooled by the sober air of the place, the laughter of children, or the elderly walking their pets at noon.
 When the sun stains the banks of the lake orange and the night lights come on, EUR becomes the ideal place to party.
 Visiting some of the clubs in the area your experience will be unforgettable.

 How to get to EUR?
 Simple.
 By taking metro line B from Termini you can access in just 20 minutes.
-Each of the stations belonging to this complex has the word EUR next door, there is no way to get lost.
 Also buses 170, 75,30, 441 and 46 leave you in the area.
 Finally, the FC2 train could be useful if you are on the outskirts of the city.
-If you want more information on how to get around Rome follow this link and click here.
+If you want more information on how to get around Rome follow this link; "Public transport in Rome".